AbleHealth/team/engineering/principles-and-practices.md

 ## Practices
 ### Ship working software often

-We use the practice of continuous integration (CI) to integrate all our work into trunk into `master` on a regular basis, as often as possible.
-A set of automated tests is run both before and after the merge to validate that no regressions are introduced.
-If these automated tests fail, the team stops what they are doing and someone fixes the problem immediately.
+We use tools like continuous integration (CI) to enable us to merge code frequently to master (multiple times a day).
+A set of automated tests with very high code coverage (100%) provide assurance that no regressions are introduced.
+If the tests fail, the team stops what they are doing to fix the problem immediately.

 1. All branches pushed to GitHub will be run in CI.
 When you break the build, it’s up to you (and/or your partner) to fix it.
 2. When master passes CI, it is deployed immediately to a publicly available server.